Sunrise and Sunset

 Portland Retreat

-Posted in Compassion International, Friends, Nature, Scriptures with tags Area Coordinators, Compassion, Compassion International, Flowers, Multnomah College, Multnomah Falls, Northwest Region, Scriptures, Seminar on July 2, 2009 by Juli Jarvis40
+Posted in Compassion International, Friends, Nature, Scriptures with tags , , , , , , , , on July 2, 2009 by Juli Jarvis

 Compassion International Area Coordinators — NW Region